NFC Guide: All You Need to Know About Near Field Communication

 You may hear EMV and NFC lumped together in discussions.
 That’s because they both represent the next wave of more secure, authenticated payments (since they’re both encrypted to protect against counterfeiting).
 However, EMV and NFC are different technologies.

 Near field communication (NFC) is associated with mobile contactless payments like Apple Pay.
-EMV, which stands for “Europay, Mastercard, and Visa,” is associated with chip and PIN card payments.
+EMV® — developed and managed by American Express, Discover, JCB, Mastercard, UnionPay, and Visa — is associated with chip and PIN card payments.

 Both EMV and NFC are ‘authenticated’ payments.